Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 - Click Finish.

-As you can see, the basic installation process is very quick.
-Once you’ve installed IIS it is time to configure it.
+As you can see, the basic installation process is swift.
+Once you’ve installed IIS server it is time to configure it.

-If you want to use PowerShell to install IIS then you can do this by entering the following command:
+If you want to use PowerShell to install IIS Windows server then you can do this by entering the following command:

 < PS C:\> Install-WindowsFeature -Name Web-Server -IncludeManagementTools >